bagustris/python-tutorial/_episodes/01-basics.md

     {: .source}

     where `python3.6` is the python version you want to launch with IPython.
-*   You can type code inside the shell and see the result below you commands.
+*   You can type code inside the IPython shell and see the result below you commands.
 *   This has several advantages:
     *   You can easily type, edit, and copy and paste blocks of code.
     *   Tab complete allows you to easily access the names of things you are using and learn more about them.
-    *   You don't a browser (like Jupyter Notebook) and complicated setup.
+    *   You don't need a browser (like Jupyter Notebook) and complicated setup.
     *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
+    *   You can `run` other python scripts (.py files) easyly and see the results directly (useful for debugging).

 > ## Code vs. Text